junxit/us-congress-bills-114/bill.md

   - **(3)** *Motorized vehicles* Except as specified within this Act and/or in cases in which motorized vehicles are needed for administrative purposes, or to respond to an emergency, the use of motorized vehicles in the National Scenic Area shall be permitted only on—
     - **(A)** roads and trails designated by the Director of the Bureau of Land Management for use of motorized vehicles as part of a management plan sustaining a semi-primitive motorized experience; or
     - **(B)** on county-maintained roads in accordance with applicable State and county laws.
-- **(f)** *Acquisition of land*
-  - **(1)** *In general* The Secretary may acquire non-Federal land within the boundaries of the National Scenic Area only through exchange, donation, or purchase from a willing seller.
-  - **(2)** *Management* Land acquired under paragraph (1) shall be—
-    - **(A)** considered to be a part of the National Scenic Area; and
-    - **(B)** managed in accordance with this Act and any other applicable laws.
-- **(g)** *No buffer zones*
+- **(f)** *No buffer zones*
   - **(1)** *In general* Nothing in this Act creates a protective perimeter or buffer zone around the National Scenic Area.
   - **(2)** *Activities outside national scenic area* The fact that an activity or use on land outside the National Scenic Area can be seen or heard within the National Scenic Area shall not preclude the activity or use outside the boundaries of the National Scenic Area.
-- **(h)** *Access* The Secretary shall continue to provide private landowners adequate access to inholdings in the National Scenic Area.
+- **(g)** *Access* The Secretary shall continue to provide private landowners adequate access to inholdings in the National Scenic Area.
-- **(i)** *Filming* Nothing in this Act prohibits filming (including commercial film production, student filming, and still photography) within the National Scenic Area—
+- **(h)** *Filming* Nothing in this Act prohibits filming (including commercial film production, student filming, and still photography) within the National Scenic Area—
   - **(1)** subject to—
     - **(A)** such reasonable regulations, policies, and practices as the Secretary considers to be necessary; and
     - **(B)** applicable law; and
   - **(2)** in a manner consistent with the purposes described in subsection (b).
-- **(j)** *Fish and wildlife* Nothing in this Act affects the jurisdiction or responsibilities of the State with respect to fish and wildlife.
+- **(i)** *Fish and wildlife* Nothing in this Act affects the jurisdiction or responsibilities of the State with respect to fish and wildlife.
-- **(k)** *Livestock* The grazing of livestock in the National Scenic Area, including grazing under the Alabama Hills allotment and the George Creek allotment, as established before the date of enactment of this Act, shall be permitted to continue—
+- **(j)** *Livestock* The grazing of livestock in the National Scenic Area, including grazing under the Alabama Hills allotment and the George Creek allotment, as established before the date of enactment of this Act, shall be permitted to continue—
   - **(1)** subject to—
     - **(A)** such reasonable regulations, policies, and practices as the Secretary considers to be necessary; and
     - **(B)** applicable law; and
   - **(2)** in a manner consistent with the purposes described in subsection (b).
-- **(l)** *Overflights* Nothing in this Act restricts or precludes flights over the National Scenic Area or overflights that can be seen or heard within the National Scenic Area, including—
+- **(k)** *Overflights* Nothing in this Act restricts or precludes flights over the National Scenic Area or overflights that can be seen or heard within the National Scenic Area, including—
   - **(1)** transportation, sightseeing and filming flights, general aviation planes, helicopters, hang-gliders, and balloonists, for commercial or recreational purposes;
   - **(2)** low-level overflights of military aircraft;
   - **(3)** flight testing and evaluation; or
   - **(4)** the designation or creation of new units of special use airspace, or the establishment of military flight training routes, over the National Scenic Area.
-- **(m)** *Withdrawal* Subject to this Act’s provisions and valid rights in existence on the date of enactment of this Act, including rights established by prior withdrawals, the Federal land within the National Scenic Area is withdrawn from all forms of—
+- **(l)** *Withdrawal* Subject to this Act’s provisions and valid rights in existence on the date of enactment of this Act, including rights established by prior withdrawals, the Federal land within the National Scenic Area is withdrawn from all forms of—
   - **(1)** entry, appropriation, or disposal under the public land laws;
   - **(2)** location, entry, and patent under the mining laws; and
   - **(3)** disposition under all laws pertaining to mineral and geothermal leasing or mineral materials.
-- **(n)** *Wildland fire operations* Nothing in this Act prohibits the Secretary, in cooperation with other Federal, State, and local agencies, as appropriate, from conducting wildland fire operations in the National Scenic Area, consistent with the purposes described in subsection (b).
+- **(m)** *Wildland fire operations* Nothing in this Act prohibits the Secretary, in cooperation with other Federal, State, and local agencies, as appropriate, from conducting wildland fire operations in the National Scenic Area, consistent with the purposes described in subsection (b).
-- **(o)** *Grants; cooperative agreements* The Secretary may make grants to, or enter into cooperative agreements with, State, tribal, and local governmental entities and private entities to conduct research, interpretation, or public education or to carry out any other initiative relating to the restoration, conservation, or management of the National Scenic Area.
+- **(n)** *Grants; cooperative agreements* The Secretary may make grants to, or enter into cooperative agreements with, State, tribal, and local governmental entities and private entities to conduct research, interpretation, or public education or to carry out any other initiative relating to the restoration, conservation, or management of the National Scenic Area.
-- **(p)** *Air and water quality* Nothing in this Act modifies any standard governing air or water quality outside of the boundaries of the National Scenic Area.
+- **(o)** *Air and water quality* Nothing in this Act modifies any standard governing air or water quality outside of the boundaries of the National Scenic Area.
-- **(q)** *Utility facilities and rights of way*
+- **(p)** *Utility facilities and rights of way*
   - **(1)** Nothing in this Act shall—
     - **(A)** affect the existence, use, operation, maintenance (including but not limited to vegetation control), repair, construction, reconfiguration, expansion, inspection, renewal, reconstruction, alteration, addition, relocation, improvement, funding, removal, or replacement of utility facilities or appurtenant rights of way within or adjacent to the National Scenic Area;
-    - **(B)** affect necessary or efficient access to utility facilities or rights of way within or adjacent to the National Scenic Area;
+    - **(B)** affect necessary or efficient access to utility facilities or rights of way within or adjacent to the National Scenic Area subject to subsection (e);
-    - **(C)** preclude the establishment of new utility facilities or rights of way (including instream sites, routes, and areas) within the National Scenic Area if such facilities—
+    - **(C)** preclude the Secretary from authorizing the establishment of new utility facility rights of way (including instream sites, routes, and areas) within the National Scenic Area in a manner that minimizes harm to the purpose of the National Scenic Area as described in subsection (b)—
-      - **(i)** are necessary for public health and safety, electricity supply, telecommunications, or other utility services;
-      - **(ii)** are deemed necessary by the California Public Utilities Commission (CPUC) and/or California Independent System Operator (CAISO);
-      - **(iii)** comply with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321 et seq.) and/or California Environmental Quality Act; and
+      - **(i)** with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321 et seq.) and any other applicable law; and
-      - **(iv)** are determined, pursuant to the process prescribed by the laws referred to in clause (iii), to be designed and constructed, to the extent practical, consistent with the purposes of the National Scenic Area, taking into consideration—
-        - **(I)** siting the utility facilities or rights of way outside of the National Scenic Area; and
-        - **(II)** mitigating impacts to the National Scenic Area, to the extent feasible, from the utility facilities or rights of way; or
-    - **(D)** preclude the use of motorized vehicles on and off roads and trails designated for use by motorized vehicles, including but not limited to the use of mechanized equipment, helicopters, and/or other aerial vehicles or devices, as necessary or efficient for the performance of activities related to the operation, maintenance, expansion, and/or construction of any utility facilities, including lines, and/or rights of way.
+      - **(ii)** subject to such terms and conditions as the Secretary determines to be appropriate.
   - **(2)** *Management Plan* Consistent with this Act, the Management Plan shall establish plans for maintenance of public utility and other rights of way within the National Scenic Area.

 ## § 4.
 Management plan

 - **(a)** *In general* Not later than 3 years after the date of enactment of this Act, in accordance with subsection (b), the Secretary shall develop a comprehensive plan for the long-term management of the National Scenic Area.
-- **(b)** *Consultation* In developing the management plan, the Secretary shall consult with—
+- **(b)** *Consultation* In developing the management plan, the Secretary shall—
-  - **(1)** appropriate State, tribal, and local governmental entities, including Inyo County, the Los Angeles Department of Water and Power, and the Tribe;
+  - **(1)** consult with appropriate State, tribal, and local governmental entities, including Inyo County and the Tribe; and
+  - **(2)** seek input from—
-  - **(2)** investor-owned utilities, including Southern California Edison Company;
+    - **(A)** investor-owned utilities, including Southern California Edison Company;
-  - **(3)** the Alabama Hills Stewardship Group; and
+    - **(B)** the Alabama Hills Stewardship Group;
-  - **(4)** members of the public.
+    - **(C)** members of the public; and
+    - **(D)** the Los Angeles Department of Water and Power.
 - **(c)** *Incorporation of management plan* In developing the management plan, in accordance with this section, the Secretary shall allow, in perpetuity, casual-use mining limited to the use of hand tools, metal detectors, hand-fed dry washers, vacuum cleaners, gold pans, small sluices, and similar items.
 - **(d)** *Interim management* Pending completion of the management plan, the Secretary shall manage the National Scenic Area in accordance with section 3.